 Visit Magnolia Market

 Unless you’ve been living under a rock the last few years, you’ve probably heard of famed home remodelers and stars of HGTV’s Fixer Upper Chip and Joanna Gaines.
 If you’re a fan of the show, a stop by Magnolia Market should be an essential part of your trip to Waco.
 Nestled at the base of two historic silos and now covering two acres, Magnolia Market is a veritable home décor wonderland.
-Shop for fetching accent pieces and wall decorations, rustic kitchenware, candles, and plenty of inspiration for the inside and outside of your abode.
+Come here and you’ll find fetching accent pieces and wall decorations, rustic kitchenware, candles, and plenty of inspiration for the inside and outside of your abode.

 Enjoy a Taste of Texas

 Whether you’re a craft beer drinker, wine lover, or fan of the hard stuff, you’ll find something local to tickle your taste buds with in Waco.
 If you prefer beer, the taproom at Bare Arms Brewing is the place to be.
 Fill your pint glass with one of Bare Arms’ year-round brews like the light-bodied American-style lager Lux or the dark and brooding Java Joule coffee stout, or try one of the seasonal offerings.
 Waco Ale Company’s grapefruit- and tangerine- 7th Day IPA or its Amber Avenue ale with notes of caramel and vanilla make an afternoon well worth your while as well.

-For wines red and white, settle in to the tasting rooms at Waco’s two wineries: Valley Mills Vineyards and Waco Winery & Vineyards.
+For wines red and white, settle into the tasting room at Valley Mills Vineyards.
 Not one to leave a style of beverage unrepresented, Waco is also home to Balcones Distilling, makers of award-winning bourbons, rums, and whiskeys (as well as an enticing array of its own craft beers).
 You’ll need to reserve your spot on a tour in advance to visit the distillery.
 Not only will you get a behind-the-scenes look at the distillery and the distilling process, you’ll sample several spirits and leave with a souvenir tasting glass.